lucassariom/ai-assisted-whatsapp-support-workflow/README.md

 # AI-Assisted WhatsApp Customer Support Workflow

-A practical no-code AI automation project designed to classify inbound customer messages, preserve conversation context, route requests and generate context-aware responses.
+A practical AI and no-code automation project designed to receive inbound WhatsApp messages, preserve customer context, identify pending requests, route actions and support AI-assisted responses.

 ## Project Overview

-I designed and tested this workflow using Make, Google Sheets and generative AI to explore how AI could support customer-service operations without losing context between messages.
+I designed and tested this workflow to explore how generative AI could operate within a real customer-support process rather than treating each message as an isolated prompt.

-The system was designed around five core problems:

-1. Identifying the intent of an inbound message
+The system connected WhatsApp Business Cloud with Make and a persistent data layer.
+Incoming messages were captured, normalized and stored with contextual information so an AI assistant could later retrieve pending requests, reason about the appropriate next action and, when explicitly authorized, send a response and update the status of the request.

+## Core Problems Addressed

+- Capture inbound customer messages automatically
-2. Preserving relevant customer context
+- Preserve message and customer context
-3. Routing the request to the appropriate workflow
-4. Generating an appropriate response
-5. Handling failures and edge cases without breaking the conversation
+- Track unresolved versus resolved requests
+- Retrieve pending messages on demand
+- Give an AI agent access to operational tools
+- Draft or send responses under defined rules
+- Update the underlying record after resolution
+- Troubleshoot failures across integrations

-## Tools
+## Technologies

+- WhatsApp Business Cloud
 - Make
-- Google Sheets
+- Make AI Agent
+- Make Data Store
 - Generative AI / GPT
-- WhatsApp-based messaging workflows

-## Core Workflow

-Inbound message
-→ Message classification
-→ Customer/context lookup
-→ Context logging
-→ Routing decision
-→ AI-assisted response
-→ Response delivery
-→ Updated context stored for future interactions

-## What I Built

-- Message classification logic
-- Context storage and retrieval
-- Routing rules
-- Automated response flows
-- Google Sheets-based logging
-- AI prompt logic
-- Integration troubleshooting
-- Tests for different message types and workflow failures

-## Why I Built It

-The project started from a practical question:

-> How can an AI-assisted support system respond automatically while still remembering who the customer is, what happened previously and what the next appropriate action should be?

-Rather than treating every message as an isolated prompt, I designed the workflow around persistent context and routing logic.

-## What I Learned

-The project gave me practical experience with:

-- AI-assisted customer support
-- Workflow automation
-- Context management
-- Prompt design
-- Routing logic
-- Integration troubleshooting
+- Telegram as an assistant interface during testing
-- No-code automation
+- No-code workflow automation
-- Edge-case handling
-- Customer journey design